 So what does that mean for you?
 All those boxes you checked last year (or even just last month) could have changed.
+Just look at how much has changed in the last year alone.
 And without some sort of long-term SEO resource, you have to figure out what those new boxes are.

 Using a long-term SEO tool helps keep you up to date on:

 The latest Google algorithm updates and how you need to change your SEO approach to keep up

 What you need to do on your website to maximize conversion rates and user experience